YevgeniyDev/freedom_datasaur/README.md

 "
 ```

-4. To view results in CSV format - copy CSV to host:
+4. To view results in CSV format - open new Terminal window, go to the root repo and copy CSV to host:

 Windows PowerShell: